How to find a good real estate agent

 There are also conditions that will exclude someone from working as a real estate agent.
 In most states and territories, people who have a criminal history or have been declared insolvent cannot become real estate agents.

-What are my rights when dealing with a real estate agent?
+What are my rights when dealing with an agent?

 Consumers are protected by a number of regulations when dealing with real estate agents.
 The Australian Competition and Consumer Commission (ACCC) outlines a range of obligations for real estate agents to ensure they meet the rights of consumers.
 Agents cannot: